 Some Towing Misnomers

-Many people say: You can tow more with an automatic transmission.
-While it’s definitely easier, it’s a warp to the truth.
-Having worked in a transmission division, I saw behind the scenes, and yes, manufacturers tend to de-rate manual transmission vehicles.
+Transmission.
+Can you tow more with an automatic transmission?
+While it’s definitely easier, it’s a warp of the truth.
+Having worked in a transmission division, Yes, manufacturers de-rate manual transmissions — to protect the driving experience.
 Here are 2 big factors:

 - Cooling.
-You can add a bigger cooler to an automatic, because it has a pump, but manual transmissions don’t, so they are not as easy to cool.
-The clutch area in particular, because it only has air cooling.
+You can put a bigger cooler on an automatic, because it has a pump.
+Manual transmissions create much less heat, but without a pump, they are harder to cool.
+And, the clutch has only air cooling.
+(Think about less experienced drivers.
+Can you smell the “burning” clutch?)

-There are various stories out there about whether 4-wheel-drive improves or degrades towing capacity.
+4 x 4.
+There are various stories about how 4-wheel-drive improves or degrades towing capacity.
+It’s a plus and minus.
 Don’t worry about the stories.
-If you need 4×4, then get it.
+If you need a 4×4, then get it.
 If you prefer a vehicle without, that works too.
-Just go back to the manufacturers specification, and stay within the limits.
+Just stay within the manufacturers limits.

 Limits on How Much to Tow